kingluddite/web-dev-notes/full-stack/meteor/udemy/full-stack-web-apps-with-meteor-and-react/score-keep-app/03-style-react-components/05-bem-naming.md

 }
 ```

-* This is what outline looks like by default in Chrome (_we are temporarily turning it off_)
-* Later we'll add something here for accessibility purposes

 ![outline tab focus](https://i.imgur.com/XIB3zVw.png)

+* This is what outline looks like by default in Chrome
+    - We are temporarily turning it off `outline: none`
+    - Later we'll add something here for accessibility purposes

 * `cursor: pointer` - gives us the common hand pointer to alert the user that this is a button when they hover over it